About Us

 What EMICS Provides

-“We do this because we believe in what we do.
-We believe in bringing critical care to the point of illness or injury.
-We believe it makes a difference and that we should use our skills to serve our local community when they need us most.”
+We do this because we believe in what we do .We believe in bringing all aspects of pre-hospital medicine to the point of illness or injury.
+We believe we make a difference to people’s lives and that we should use of skills and experience to serve our local community when they need us most.

-EMICS volunteer doctors have all completed several years of post-graduate work in hospital, the Military or General Practice before undertaking additional training to transfer these skills to the pre-hospital environment and allow them to respond for EMICS.
+EMICS volunteer doctors are drawn from a variety of backgrounds including Anaesthesia, General Practice, Emergency and Intensive Care Medicine .All these volunteer doctors have completed several years of post-graduate work in hospital, the military or general practice before undertaking additional training to transfer these skills to the pre-hospital environment, which allows them to respond for EMICS.

 Our Impact

+As we cover the whole of the East Midlands, 24/7, 365 days a year, we get called to a wide variety of incidents, treating over 25 patients each week.
+These include serious road traffic accidents, cardiac arrests, assaults, paediatric emergencies, drownings, burns, falls from height, climbing accidents and so on.
 We find ourselves in many different challenging scenarios as we support our colleagues from the ambulance service, air ambulance, the police, fire service and mountain rescue.

+However, in some 15% to 20% of the call outs we respond to, our Clinicians are first on scene which puts extra pressure on their expertise and the equipment they carry.
 Similarly, around 25% of our responses are carried out by our Clinicians using our Fast Response Vehicle.
 This vehicle carries extra specialist equipment, and which when crewed by the right combination of Clinician gets upgraded to a Critical Care Car.

 Year Stat